tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 #### Health Risks
-- The extraction of oil has many adverse health affects
+- The extraction of oil has many adverse health affects on workers and nearby residents
+- Increased risk of:
+	- Many types of cancer
 	-

 #### Environmental Damage
 ##### Oil Spills